Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-https://moxie.org/2022/01/07/web3-first-impressions.html great critique on the state of the space.
+https://moxie.org/2022/01/07/web3-first-impressions.html great critique on the state of the space, but founder of [Signal messenger](https://signal.org).

 ---